jwarby/i18n-lint/README.md

 ###### default: `default`

 The reporter to use when outputting information.
-The reporters follow the same structure as JSHint reporters, and the `hslint` library reports error in the same manner as JSHint - this means you can use any existing JSHint reporters as reporters for `hslint`!
+The reporters follow the same structure as JSHint reporters, and the `i18n-lint` library reports error in the same manner as JSHint - this means you can use any existing JSHint reporters as reporters for `i18n-lint`!

-There are two built-in reporters that get shipped with HSLint: `default` and `simple`
+There are two built-in reporters that get shipped with i18n-lint: `default` and `simple`

 To write your own reporters, look to `lib/reporters/default.js` as a starting point.